Investigative Learning Camp (Grades 5-8)

 - What should campers bring to camp with them every day?

-- When is drop-off and pickup?
+- When and where is drop-off and pickup?

 - If my child has an appointment, can I pick up my student early or drop them off late?